werkt/bazel-buildfarm-wiki/Execution-Properties.md

 ### choose-queue
 **description:** place the action directly on the chosen queue (queue names must be known based on buildfarm configuration).

-**explanation:** Other remote execution solutions have slightly different paradigms on deciding where actions go.
+**use case:** Other remote execution solutions have slightly different paradigms on deciding where actions go.
 They leverage execution_properties for selecting a "pool" of machines to send the action.
 We sort of have a pool of workers waiting on particular queues.
 For parity with this concept, we support a new execution property called choose-queue which will take precedence in deciding eligibility.

 ### env-vars
 TODO